bmcveigh/bmcveigh.github.io/_posts/2019-11-29-i-hope-everyone-had-a-good-thanksgiving.markdown

 I hope everyone had a great Thanksgiving!
 I hope you got the chance to eat lots of turkey, stuffing, pumpkin pie, etc.

-About my Thanksgiving: I spent my Thanksgiving at my parent's house and gotthe opportunity to eat all of the above foods.
+About my Thanksgiving: I spent my Thanksgiving at my parent's house with my wife and got the opportunity to eat all of the above foods.
 I also had another kind of pie that is outside the traditional Thanksgiving pie, which has a southern flair to it called Chocolate Chess Pie.
 In my opinion, and probably yours too (assuming you like chocolate like I do), it was delicious.
 This was the first time I have ever had this kind of pie.
 Here's a picture of what it looks like: